UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 _increase_ rather than _decrease_, so being conservative in your initial planning is probably a Good Thing.

-* You should add the issues that you _expect_ to do in the lab to your epic.
-* You should move the issues you expect to do into the Backlog track, and move all the other issues into the Icebox track.
+* You should move the issues you don't expect to do into the `New` track (this is often called `Icebox`, but by default it's called `New` here, so I'm going with that), and move all the other issues into the `Backlog` track.
+Now, you are ready to get started working on the coding part of this lab!

 ### Using the board